+Determining When to Submit the Graduation Application

+Non-Transfer Students:

+- 1. Apply after you have earned more than 90 hours; or - 2.
+Apply the semester before your last semester of study

+Transfer Students:

-Determining When to Submit the "Intent to Graduate" (formerly Graduation Application).
-Non-Transfer Students: 1.
-Apply after you have earned more than 90 hours; or 2.
-Apply the semester before your last semester of study Transfer Students: Upon notification from the Office of the Registrar that your accepted transfer courses have been added to your record, you should...
-1. Review your degree audit in MAP.
-2. Note courses in the Non-Applied Coursework and Free Electives sections.
-These may meet degree requirements in your major, concentration, or other degree component if approved upon review.
-3. Talk with your academic advisor to determine an expected year and term of graduation.
+Upon notification from the Office of the Registrar that your accepted transfer courses have been added to your record, you should...

+- 1. Review your degree audit in MAP. - 2.
+Note courses in the Non-Applied Coursework and Free Electives sections.
+These may meet degree requirements in your major, concentration, or other degree component if approved after review. - 3.
+Talk with your academic advisor to determine an expected year and term of graduation.
 Update this in MAP using the "I Plan to Graduate..." feature.